-If the weather perfect, grab your camera and enjoy a hike around the shoreline, taking in the amazing summits that circle Moraine.
+If the weather is perfect, grab your camera and enjoy a hike around the shoreline, taking in Moraine’s fantastic summits.

-The more popular of the 2 lakes, anyway, it is probably wonderful Lake Louise.
+The more popular of the two lakes, anyway, is probably excellent Lake Louise.

 The turquoise blue lake sits in front of a range of mountains and the Victoria Glacier, making it a famous postcard fodder.

-It was a glacier that slowly tore via the rocks and formed the canyon that now homes the Athabasca falls.
+A glacier slowly tore through the rocks and formed the canyon that now homes the Athabasca falls.

 The same glacier now offers the water which falls seventy-five feet down this Jasper National Park waterfall.
-75 feet might not seem that high, but it lacks in height it makes up in sheer power.
+Seventy-five feet might not seem that high, but it lacks in height.
+It makes up in sheer power.

 Designated paths in the place will bring you to safe lookouts where you can peer into the canyon, feel the spray of water on your body, and view the true force of this natural wonder in action.

-The 160-foot deep Maligne Canyon, also in Jasper National Park, is a sight to behold in the hot months.
+The 160-foot-deep Maligne Canyon in Jasper National Park is a sight to behold in the hot months.